Caerhays Castle & Gardens

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-- The Castle: Open for guided tours from 2nd March to 13th June 2026.
-Tours are available on weekdays, including bank holidays, at 11:30am, 1:00pm, and 2:30pm.
-Advance booking is recommended.
+The Castle is open for guided tours from 2nd March to 13th June, weekdays only, including bank holidays.
+Tours are held at 11:30am, 1:00pm, and 2:30pm, lasting approximately 45 minutes.
+Booking in advance is recommended.

-- Gardens: £13.50 for adults, £5.00 for children aged 5-16, free for children under 5.
+- Gardens Unguided: £13.50 for adults, £5.00 for children aged 5-16, free for children under 5.

 - Castle: £15.00 for adults, £7.00 for children aged 5-16, free for children under 5.

-- Combined Ticket: £25.00 for adults, £10.00 for children aged 5-16, free for children under 5.
+- Combined ticket: £25.00 for adults, £10.00 for children aged 5-16, free for children under 5.

-- Season Tickets: Individual (£40.00), Joint (£60.00), Family (£70.00).
-These include free parking at Porthluney Beach during the gardens' open season.
+Season tickets are available for the gardens, including free parking at Porthluney Beach during the open season.

 The gardens and castle are free to Historic Houses members.
 Please note the castle does not permit advance booking of free member visits and does not guarantee entry, but instead offers to admit members for free only if, at the time they happen to turn up, there is spare capacity available.